drVulter/Stratton_MachineLearning/project3/readme.md

 # Machine Learning Project Two
 #### Quinn Stratton

 This project reads in two documents that are labeled as pertaining to computing or diabetes.
-The top 5 most frequent words and their synonyms from each of these labeled documents is then
+The top 5 most frequent words and their synonyms from each of these labeled documents are then determined, and used for classifying each unlabeled document.
+To classify, this project calculates the frequency of words in each of the sets of most frequent words from the labeled documents in the unlabeled documents.
+If the frequency from a set that was from a document labeled "Computing" was greatest, the new document would be labeled "computer".
+If, however, the frequency of words pertaining to either class was lower than 0.1%, the document was considered to have no class.

+In order to read in the files, I converted the .rtf files to .txt files, eliminating the image data that was in some of the .rtf files.
+These .txt files are in the labeled-docs, and unlabeled-docs directories.
+This project did pretty well in determining the correct class for each document, although I would like to experiment with limiting the most frequently used words further.
+My fear is that this would add an element of subjectivity, so perhaps it would be better to simply add more labeled documents.